N-Sam/oo-wordpress-nonces/README.md

 > **:warning: If you used the `--filename` option on the *Composer* installation**
 > - Maybe you installed your *Composer* using the `--filename` installer option, for example in this way:
 > `php composer-setup.php --filename=composer`
-> In that case, you should run `php composer install` in order to install the dependencies.
+> In that case, you should run `composer install` in order to install the dependencies.

 ----------